k0dev/rainbowtable-generator/README.md

 - password length
 - alphabet

-Since everything is done in RAM, password length (excluding prefix and suffix) should be <= 5
+With 16gb ram, password length (excluding prefix and suffix) should be <= 5 and the alphabet length should be <= 36

 ![Example](/screenshot.png?raw=true "Screenshot")